pjbriggs/ansible-palfinder-galaxy/README.rst

  - ``inventories/centaurus/``: contains inventory files for the Centaurus service

-Within each subdirectory there should be two inventory files:
+For Palfinder and Cetus, each subdirectory has two inventory files:

  - ``production.yml``: inventory for the production instance of the service
  - ``vagrant.yml``: inventory for local testing of the service with Vagrant

+For Centaurus, there are four inventory files:

+ - ``production.yml``: main production instance
+ - ``devel.yml``: test instance
+ - ``vagrant-production``: local Vagrant version of the production instance
+ - ``vagrant-devel``: local Vagrant version of the test instance

 These inventories are intended to be used as an alternative to the central inventory file (typically ``/etc/ansible/hosts``).